picpaco/ParkYChesS/README.md

 # Progress Log
 2024-9-10: The GUI allows two humans to play a game of chess according to the rules.
 There is a legal moves generator that to generate all moves at depth 5 takes 5m:25s (uses Perft).
-I'll try to improve on this, ideally < 1s.
+I'll try to improve on this, ideally it should take < 1 sec.
 2024-9-12
 # Programming tasks
 ## Chessboard representation